Portfolio

 The West Midlands Combined Authority (WMCA) is a group of local authorities in the West Midlands working together to make the region a better place to live.

-For the WMCA, I supported the development of two PowerBI dashboards that are compliant with UK accessibility regulations.
+For the WMCA, I supported the development of an accessibility-compliant PowerBI dashboard.

-The second dashboard, the State of the Region (SOTR) dashboard, compares socioeconomic metrics across different local authorities.
+The State of the Region (SOTR) dashboard compares socioeconomic metrics across different local authorities.
 This dashboard has since been built further by the WMCA and is available through their website.

-I designed both dashboards using Kate Raworth's Doughnut Economics theory.
-This theory suggests that economic growth should be measured holistically using several metrics, including - but not limited to - climate resilience, power and participation, and education and learning.
+I designed the dashboard using Kate Raworth's Doughnut Economics theory.
+This theory suggests that economic growth should be measured holistically using several metrics, including - but not limited to - a healthy balance of climate resilience, power and participation, and education and learning.

-All elements of both dashboards have been considered to detail, with readable and sufficiently contrasting buttons, charts and other user interface (UI) components that contain "alt text" attributes to enable screen reader narration.
+All elements of the dashboard have been considered to detail, with readable and sufficiently contrasting buttons, charts and other user interface (UI) components that contain "alt text" attributes to enable screen reader narration.
+The style and themes for these elements draw inspiration from the WMCA's existing branding.

-Furthermore, icons for buttons are deployed in a consistent manner across the two dashboards, and have been user tested to ensure that they intuitively convey the meanings of their associated actions.
+Furthermore, icons for buttons are deployed in a consistent manner across the dashboard, and have been user tested to ensure that they intuitively convey the meanings of their associated actions.
+Wherever there is a risk of ambiguity regarding particular functionality on a page, and information icon is provided to ensure user's maintain a smooth user experience (UX).

-The entire application is keyboard navigable, and the bar char visualisation is therefore useful for those with dexterity issues who cannot use a mouse to hover over segments to view results.
+The entire application is keyboard navigable.
+Therefore, the bar chart is not only useful for colour blind uses seeking an instant snapshot of high versus low performance, but also assists those with dexterity issues who cannot use a mouse to hover over regional map segments to view results.

 Finally, data visualisation filters are ordered in specific ways to assist users.
 For example, UK regions available for selection are ordered from northeast to southwest.